boksasp/boksasp.github.io/_posts/2022-01-26-hosting-multiple-services-on-home-server.markdown

 I'm using a default installation of Pi-hole.
 I turned all the privacy settings to the strictest setting, as I don't want to monitor all my family's network activities (Settings -> Privacy -> Anonymous mode).

-The only other change I did to Pi-hole was to add two local DNS records.
+The only other change I did to Pi-hole was to add two local DNS records, each pointing to my Windows desktop.

 1. test1.home -> 192.168.86.213
 2. test2.home -> 192.168.86.213

 **Main router DNS**
 For all the devices on my home network to go through Pi-hole, I set the primary DNS on my Google Wifi router to my Raspberry Pi address.
+I also gave the Raspberry Pi a static IP.

 I'm so impressed by the Raspberry Pi handling all that traffic without noticably slowing down the network 🤩